ilikepi63/nosqlist/README.md

 // }
 ```

 ### flatten

-The flatten function would take a hierarchy of defined schemas and then generate a index of schemas that are the flatten
+The flatten function takes a hierarchy of defined schemas and then generates an index of schemas that are the flattened
-version of those.
-An example:
+version of the hierarchy.
+For example:

-Let's say the requirement is we have to model an organisation(as above) where we have the organisation, users and tickets.
+Let's say the requirement is we have to model an organisation where we have the organisation, users and tickets.

 Our access patterns would be: